Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### FORMAT$( nbr [, fmt$] )

-Will return a string representing ‘nbr’ formatted according to the specifications in the string ‘fmt$’.
+Will return a string representing ´nbr´ formatted according to the specifications in the string ´fmt$´.

 The format specification starts with a % character and ends with a letter.